the-float-yard/bootcamp/WIP/HTTP.md

 **The naive way**: You could teach your robots to hear, parse, and understand any english phrase.
 This would mean that they could understand:

+> Do you sell cold brew?

+and

+> One cappucinno please.

+and even

 > A'ight mate, can I get three triple-shot lattes?

-> One cappucinno please.

-> Do you sell cold brew?

 Hopefully you can already see the issue with this: English is kind of sucky as a communication language.
 It is ambiguous, difficult to parse and it's generally hard to build computers that understand it well (see: Siri).